My Body My Choice

 They were young and in love, she was dying from cancer and just for good measure she is having their baby.
 That sums up "Love Lives On" in the space of just a few words, although of course it doesn't because we have the dilemma which comes from the risks of being pregnant for someone who needs constant cancer treatment.
 And on that level, and taking in to account that "Love Lives On" is a product of the 80s, it is an effective drama with less romanticism which you would find in a similar movie if it was made now.

-Part of that effectiveness comes from the casting of Mary Stuart Masterson as Susan as she has that pluck and fight about her which makes her kind of attractive as a teenage rebel.
+Part of that effectiveness of "Love Lives On" comes from the casting of Mary Stuart Masterson as Susan as she has that pluck and fight about her which makes her kind of attractive as a teenage rebel.
 But at the same time Masterson has also an element of likeability which makes it easy to sympathize with her as she goes through the cancer treatment and so on, especially when it comes to the dilemma of treatment or baby.